mveeprojects/JavaSpringBootAPIProxy/README.md

 # Java Spring Boot API Proxy

-Stateless frontend application used to call a series of external REST APIs and present the result back to the user.
+Stateless UI/Proxy application used to call a series of external REST APIs and present the result back to the user.

 ### Tech stack
 * Java 21